Reviews Communities Blog FAQ Services About Contact

 Program basics at a glance

-You should match each program against your timeline, location, and budget.
-If you need funds confirmed before writing in a competitive sub-900,000 segment, the SDHC path can be faster because it avoids the uncertainty of a lottery and issues approvals as files are cleared and funds remain available.
-If you can secure a Dream For All voucher during the 2026 window, you may access higher overall price caps and maintain flexibility across more neighborhoods countywide.
-Your offer strength hinges on having the award letter and lender pre-approval in hand when you submit.
+Match each program against your timeline, location, and budget.
+If you need funds confirmed before writing in a competitive sub-$900,000 segment, the SDHC path can be faster because it avoids lottery uncertainty.
+If you secure a Dream For All voucher, you may access higher price caps countywide.

 Consider how each program affects your future equity.
 Dream For All trades monthly payment relief for a share of your appreciation later.
 SDHC trades monthly relief for a fixed, simple-interest accrual.
 Your exit math will differ, especially if you plan to sell in 5 to 10 years.